Where is Lee Dixon now?

-Dixon was also a regular pundit on the BBC for Match of the Day and Football Focus for eight years before leaving in July 2012 to join the BBC’s rivals ITV’s football coverage.
+Shortly after retiring from playing Dixon started a new career as a football pundit and was a regular pundit on the BBC for Match of the Day and Football Focus for eight years before leaving in July 2012 to join the BBC’s rivals ITV’s football coverage.

 He is now one of the leading pundits for the channel’s coverage of the UEFA Champions League and England international games.

 Dixon also provides punditry and co-commentates on Premier League games for US network NBC Sports.

 A huge cycling fan, Dixon has completed numerous charity bike rides across the UK and mainland Europe.